meetecho/gst-plugin-mjr/README.md

 ## Building the plugin

-To build the plugin, you'll need to install the development libraries of GStreamer and Jansson, plus `meson` and `ninja` for building it:
+To build the plugin, you'll need to install the development libraries of GStreamer and `json-glib`, plus `meson` and `ninja` for building it:

 	meson builddir
 	ninja -C builddir/